wolfyreload/OpenChords/OpenChords/Manual/help.md

 Sets
 --------

 A set is simply a name for a list of songs.
+I usually have a set per worship leader

 ###Context Menu